Winter Walking and Mountaineering: An Essential Kit List

 Walking Poles with Snow Baskets

 Walking poles make a world of difference when moving on broken ground and travelling steeply up or down hill.
-They add stability and reduce effort for walking.
+They give you added stability and reduce effort for walking.
 By adding a snow basket on the base of your walking poles it prevents them sinking into the snow when pressure is applied to them!

 Personal First Aid Kit